AryanChawla1/10man/README.md

 ### Player Creation

 Create players using `player_creator.py`.
-Make sure to include `--name`, `--rank`, and `--role`.
+Make sure to include `--name`, `--rank`, and `--roles`.
 Rank must be low/high of rank, with the exception of master, grandmater and challenger.
 Role should be prioritized; `fill` can be used for all roles.
+More details about fill can be found below.
 Created player will start off with elo solely considering the rank, however, as games continue, a proper elo will be calculated based on performance and lane performance.

+#### Fill Design

+The problem with fill is that player can still have preference for roles.
+For example, a player can play every role, but have a preference for all 5 roles: top, mid, adc, jg sup.
+You could also not have a preference at all, and be ok with anything.
+Finally, you could just have a preference for one role, jg, and play everything else comfortably but obviously not as comfortable as fill.
+The solution is to include fill into the `role` enum class.
+Then, it could be used as a wildcard in `game_creation` with it's index still having significance, as the preference.

+Additionally, after `fill`, `not ...` can be used (eg `not bot`) to signify that despite being fill, they don't want to be that role.
+The significance for this is to allow players to have equal preference for a select number of roles greater than 1 and less than 5.
+To show how it works I can enter: `--roles="jg, fill, not bot`.
+This would mean `jg` has number 1 priority, then `mid, top, sup` at equal preference below `jg` and finally `bot` being excluded as an option completely.

 Current Issues:

-- If you play all five roles, or fill, there currently isn't a way to set a preference for them, it will assume you equally prefer all of them.
 - Rank/Elo could be different based on role

 ### Game Creation

 Create game assigning 10 players filtered via player name.
 Will permutate all possibilities and only consider those with each player getting a role they prefer.
 The score is the elo difference between the team, but also considers the preference of that role.
 For example two comps created with the same elo difference with one having every player on their primary role, whereas the other with players on their secondary role would have a difference for the creation; in this case the first one is chosen.
+The created game will record the teams onto `game_data.json` for post game adjustment.

 Use `--names` and make sure to seperate everything via `, `.

 Current Issues:

-- Matchup disparities should be deincentivized, this should be added
-- Currently, the punishment for having players in the second role is not that big of a decision factor in teammaking, should be discussed
+- Should bot lane be considered differently

+### Post Game Adjustment

+After the game, using this tool using the `--results` option and 6 parameters (winnning team and gold difference at 15 minutes (team 1 - team 2)).
+These stats will reference the players in `game_data.json` and adjust the players' elo accordingly.

 ## Elo System